 What 7 Deadly Sin Are You?

 The seven deadly sins are also known as capital vices in Christianity.
 They are not mentioned in the Bible, but the teaching mentions seven sins that are often opposed by seven virtues.
+The list of sins is the following:

 • pride